Menu

 Serving Ideas

-Blueberry scones are a light snack, perfect as-is, or with a cup of tea or coffee.
-But scones also work well with a number of toppings, including:
+Blueberry scones are a light snack, perfect as-is or with a cup of tea or coffee.
+But scones also work well with toppings like jam, honey, frosting, whipped cream, fresh fruit, or a simple vanilla glaze.

 six blueberry scones arranged in a single row on a marble board